• Skip to primary navigation

 Instructions

-• Once onions are ready, add the soy sauce and balsamic vinegar and cook for 30 seconds, deglazing the pan.
+• Once onions are deep brown, jammy, and soft, add the soy sauce and balsamic vinegar and cook for 30 seconds, deglazing the pan.

-• Cool the onions, then stir in the mayonnaise and sour cream.
-Chill the dip, covered, for 30 minutes or more to allow the flavors to blend.
+• Chill the dip, covered, for 30 minutes or more to allow the flavors to blend.

 Nutrition Facts